 About Me

-Before I started as a postdoctoral researcher I graduated from University of California, Santa Barbara, with a PhD in physics (astrophysics emphasis) in 2023.
-While at UC Santa Barbara I was advised by Dr. Andy Howell and worked closely with Las Cumbres Observatory.
+Before joining NASA I was a postdoctoral research associate at the University of Virginia, working in Professor Maryam Modjaz's group.
+Before that, I graduated from the University of California, Santa Barbara with a PhD in physics (astrophysics emphasis) in 2023, where I was advised by Dr. Andy Howell and worked closely with Las Cumbres Observatory.
 Before that, I graduated with honors from Vassar College in 2018, where I double majored in physics and astronomy.

 Feel free to get in touch.